 Creating the blog model

-In this step, we will create a model (in Object-Oriented Programming terms) for a fictitious blog.
-This model creates a new instance of a Blog
+In this step, you will create a model (in object-oriented programming terms) for an example blog.
+This model creates a new instance of a blog

 and adds articles to it.